manushii/InsurancePolicy_Analysis/README.md

-This project includes Exploratory Data Analysis of Insurance Data
+This project includes Exploratory Data Analysis of Insurance Data.
+The .csv files were used as the datasets for this project.